The Guadalupe River is one of the most biologically diverse rivers in the USA.

 Master Plan

-GBRT is engaged in a planning process to improve the Plum Creek Wetlands preserve that will direct the creation of a sustainable nature center that will serve as the centerpiece of GBRTs environmental education programming
+GBRT has completed a planning process to improve the Plum Creek Wetlands preserve and create a sustainable nature center to serve as the centerpiece of GBRTs environmental programming

 DONATE TO PLUM CREEK